 William M. Sams and Chiu Cheng Anthony Loo were appointed to the Board, effective April 30, 2007.
 Stephen Wener was appointed to the Board, effective May 24, 2007 and became Chairman, effective August 1, 2007.
 George R. Perkins, Jr. and G. Alfred Webster were appointed to the Board, effective August 8, 2007.
-William L. Jasper and R. Roger Berrier, Jr. were appointed to the Board of Directors effective September 26, 2007.
 In addition to the directors standing for re-election at the Annual Meeting, each of Messrs.
-Berrier, Jasper, Sams, Loo, Wener, Perkins and Webster must stand for election at the Annual Meeting.
+Sams, Loo, Wener, Perkins and Webster must stand for election at the Annual Meeting.

-The Board presently is fixed at nine (9) members.
+The Board presently is fixed at seven (7) members.
 All the nominees for election are presently serving as director and have consented to be named in this Proxy Statement and to serve, if elected.
 Although the Board expects that each of the nominees will be available for election, in the event a vacancy in the slate of nominees is occasioned by death or other unexpected occurrence, it is intended that shares represented by proxies in the accompanying form will be voted for the election of a substitute nominee selected by the person named in the proxy.

-Set forth below is the name of each of the nine (9) nominees for election to the Board, together with his age, current principal occupation (which has continued for at least the past five years unless otherwise indicated), the name and principal business of the company by which he is employed, if applicable, the period or periods during which he has served as director, all positions and offices that he holds with the Company and his directorships in other companies with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or companies registered as an investment company under the Investment Company Act of 1940.
+Set forth below is the name of each of the seven (7) nominees for election to the Board, together with his age, current principal occupation (which has continued for at least the past five years unless otherwise indicated), the name and principal business of the company by which he is employed, if applicable, the period or periods during which he has served as director, all positions and offices that he holds with the Company and his directorships in other companies with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or companies registered as an investment company under the Investment Company Act of 1940.